hydephp/develop/docs/digging-deeper/helpers.md

 route('index'); // Returns the route instance with the given key
 ```

 If a route does not exist, `null` will be returned.
-Route instances can be cast to strings to resolve a link to the page.
+PageRoute instances can be cast to strings to resolve a link to the page.

 **Example usage:**